Writing Exercises: 35+ Composition Practice From Sentences to Full Essays

 • Revision practice helps you identify and correct your own errors independently

-• Professional preparation for emails, reports, and other workplace writing tasks
+• Professional preparation for emails, reports, and other workplace written expression tasks